pingidentity/terraform-docs/docs/best-practices/pingone/index.md

 #### Best practice

 The below `pingone_population`<a href="https://registry.terraform.io/providers/pingidentity/pingone/latest/docs/resources/population" target="_blank">:octicons-link-external-16:</a> definition is best practice as the password policy that it depends on is explicitly defined using the `pingone_password_policy`<a href="https://registry.terraform.io/providers/pingidentity/pingone/latest/docs/resources/password_policy" target="_blank">:octicons-link-external-16:</a> resource.
-This will ensure that environments are built and configured consistently between development, test and production.
+This explicit definition will ensure that environments are built and configured consistently between development, test and production.

 ```hcl
 resource "pingone_password_policy" "my_password_policy" {